g20021215/RProject2022/README.md

 ```
 ![image](https://github.com/g20021215/RProject2022/blob/main/10.3test.png)
 F-statistic in `lm3` is 29.69, greater than F-statistic in lm1=25.91

-new model `lm3` is better than the model in Question 1
+New model `lm3` is better than the model in Question 1

 (d)